franckbrun/helpgen/README.md

 ## Assets

-The project property `project.assetsFolder` give the common assets source folder (all files and (non epmty) folders are copied in the `assets` folder).
-This property can be localized to give
+The project property `project.assetsFolder` give the common assets source folder.
+All files and folders - except empty ones - are copied in the `assets` folder of the Help Package.
+This property can be localized to give specific assets source folder for a language.

 ## Xcode integration